r-pufky/ansible_readarr/README.md

 ### Initial Deployment with No User
-New installs REQUIRE 'external' to create a login user; authentication can be toggled on after the user exists in the database .
+New installs REQUIRE 'external' to create a login user; authentication can be toggled on after the user exists in the database.
 Suggest running initial role application temporarily disabling this option:

 ``` bash